-- Regulatory initiative: EU Listing Act package, including proposed changes to the EU Market Abuse Regulation (MAR). - Key issue: An appropriately calibrated market sounding regime helping borrowers to avoid undermining market confidence and resilience by launching and then cancelling bond issues due to terms that do not fit market dynamics. - Key messages: The incidence of market sounding is substantially reduced since the introduction of the MAR sounding regime in 2016, as the provisions were felt to be too onerous (especially to the extent they were held out as mandatory even when sounding information that is not inside information).
-The regime should at least be confirmed as a just providing a safe harbour for sharing inside information within its defined limits.
+- Regulatory initiative: EU Listing Act package (part of the wider CMU clearing, insolvency and listing package), including proposed changes to the EU Market Abuse Regulation (MAR). - Key issue: An appropriately calibrated market sounding regime helping borrowers to avoid undermining market confidence and resilience by launching and then cancelling bond issues due to terms that do not fit market dynamics. - Key messages: The incidence of market sounding is substantially reduced since the introduction of the MAR sounding regime in 2016, as the provisions were felt to be too onerous (especially to the extent they were held out as mandatory even when sounding information that is not inside information).
+The EC's proposal to confirm the regime as just providing a safe harbour for sharing inside information within its defined limits is welcome and should be adopted.

-- Legislative stage: The EC adopted a proposed Listing Act Regulation, including amendments to the MAR sounding regime, on 7 December 2022 following its consultation of November 2021. - ICMA engagement and materials: Various ICMA position responses and other papers can be found on ICMA's Market Abuse Regulation (MAR) Primary Market Aspects webpage. - Contact: Ruari Ewing.
+- Legislative stage: The EC adopted a proposed Listing Act Regulation, including amendments to the MAR sounding regime, on 7 December 2022 following its consultation of November 2021.
+The EC proposals are now subject to review by the Council and the EP. - ICMA materials: Various ICMA position responses and other papers can be found on ICMA's Market Abuse Regulation (MAR) Primary Market Aspects webpage, including ICMA's 13 March comments on the EC's proposals.

+Contact: Ruari Ewing.